Sales: 1-866-959-6230

 All module quizzes require a score of 70 to proceed forward in the course.
 The final exam also requires a minimum score of 70 to receive a certificate of completion.
 The final exam may be taken three times if necessary.

 A temporary printable certificate will be made available immediately upon successful completion of course.
-Passing participants will receive an OSHA Construction Industry Outreach DOL course completion card within 4-6 weeks.
-Laminated cards now available!
+Passing participants will receive an OSHA Construction Outreach DOL course completion card within 2 weeks.
+Plastic cards now available!